 The book opens with Dave implying and in one instance explicitly stating that debt is your fault.
 As the quote above alludes, because most of his financial mischief was self-implied, he cannot imagine a world where bad things happen to good people purely by happenstance or bad luck.
 He comes to this conclusion because “I am positive that personal finance is 80 percent behavior and only 20 percent knowledge.”
 Based on his own quote, it’s simple to see how Dave concluded all accumulated debt is your own fault.

 He provides an early disclaimer in the book that you’ll need to put your ego aside to benefit from his blunt advice.
 It is very possible I failed to heed this advice and it is my ego that is causing me to write this lengthy review.
 That’s one possibility.
-The other possibility is the book’s repeatedly calling me “broke” and an “idiot” while reminding me that Dave Ramsey is a millionaire every few chapters is what goaded my ego from mild-mannered to enraged.
+The other possibility is the book’s repeatedly calling me “broke” and an “idiot” while reminding me that Dave Ramsey is a millionaire every few chapters is what goaded my ego from mild-mannered bruce banner status to the HULK.

 Metaphorically, the book references dieting, weight loss, and healthy living choices as familiar themes for relative comparison to our debt freedom journey.
 In this regard, often Mr. Ramsey’s advice is delivered with the tact of one of those Sour Patch Kids gummies.
 The first 6 Chapters of the book is “first their sour” before his coffee, sugar, editors, or wife’s input finally kicks in and suddenly, “then they’re sweet.”